-Budget 2017: Chancellor confirms electric vehicle funding, fails to answer key questions
+Budget 2017: Chancellor confirms electric vehicle funding, announces new recycling targets

 Emissions Reduction Plan

 The long-awaited Emissions Reduction Plan has suffered a series of delays in recent months, and today's Budget avoids the Plan entirely.
-The big spending decisions on how to deliver the Plan is now likely to be deferred in the Autumn Statement.
+The big spending decisions on how to deliver the Plan is now likely to be deferred to the Autumn Budget.

 25-Year Environment Plan